thefuzzman/WSP_YM_BB/README.md

 NOTE: USE AT YOUR OWN RISK

+Having said all of that, we have working code and design, so v1.0.0 is out the door

 This project is to create ant weight battle bots that use the following components and/or constraints:

 - ESP32 based (All wiring, etc. in this sketch is for ESP32-S3-WROOM-1, but will be testing with ESP32-S3-Zero (mini) )